VURB

 3. Apply schedules for people, appliances and HVAC operation.

-4. Use NCC Glazing Calculator to calculate Performance Requirements for the glazing.
+4. Use the ABCB Glazing Calculator to calculate the Performance Requirements for the glazing.

 5. Apply minimum DtS insulation requirements to the building fabric.
 Save the model “Proposed building based on DtS requirements”.